AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 `in below section, we will learn more about Microsoft LSP protocol and it's support for different code editor.
-This LSP protocol is responsible for making a code editor to a smart IDE.
+This LSP protocol is responsible for making a code editor to a smart IDE.`
+`

 [link to MS
 LSP](https://microsoft.github.io/language-server-protocol/implementors/tools/)

-while, most of branded code editors comes prepackagaed with these extensions, and VIM, NeoVIM, emacs has to go through hassle of setting up these extensions.
+`while, most of branded code editors comes prepackagaed with these extensions, and VIM, NeoVIM, emacs has to go through hassle of setting up these extensions.
-While this is hassle, but defintely worth learning and eventually outperforms other code editors.
+This is hassle is worth learning and eventually outperforms other code editors.`
-`

 ## VIM for HTML, CSS
 We will use emmet plugin for HTML code.